-Since the group’s debut at the Berlin Festival in 1981, Kodo has given over 5,800 performances in 49 countries on five continents.
-This figure includes 3,900 performances under the “One Earth” banner, a theme that embodies Kodo’s desire to transcend language and cultural boundaries, all while reminding their audiences of the common bonds we all share as human beings.
+Since the group’s debut at Berliner Festspiele in 1981, Kodo has given over 7,000 performances in 53 countries and regions on five continents.
+This figure includes 4,200 performances under the “One Earth” banner, a theme that embodies Kodo’s desire to transcend language and cultural boundaries, all while reminding their audiences of the common bonds we all share as human beings.
 In addition to its theater schedule, Kodo enjoys working with thousands of school children across Japan through its ongoing “School Workshop Performance” tours.
 The ensemble also participates in a wide range of projects and events, which includes headlining major international festivals, contributing to motion picture soundtracks, and collaborating with a wide variety of global performing arts leaders.

 In 2001, members of Kodo became the first Japanese artists to perform at the Nobel Peace Prize Concert in Oslo, Norway.
 The following year, Kodo was featured in the official anthem of the 2002 FIFA World Cup KOREA/JAPAN™, and performed live at official World Cup concerts.
 Then in 2003, worldwide acclaim for the Chinese movie “HERO” drew even more attention to Kodo for its work on the motion picture soundtrack.
 In 2006, Kodo realized its first on-stage collaboration with Kabuki luminary Tamasaburo Bando in “Amaterasu,” a musical dance play based on a Japanese myth.
 This performance served as a catalyst for Kodo, propelling them towards new forms of percussive expression, and paving the way to encore performances on even more influential stages, including Tokyo’s iconic Kabukiza Theater.
 Bando accepted the invitation to become Kodo’s artistic director from 2012 and through 2016.